-If the center or front segments of an airplane carrier are hit, it will then no longer be able to launch any reinforcements.
-When a segment is hit once, it is destroyed and cannot be hit again (Victory Points, as described in scenarios, are scored only once per segment).
+If the center or front segments of an aircraft carrier are hit, it will then no longer be able to launch any reinforcements.

+When a segment is hit once, it is destroyed and cannot be hit again (Victory Points are scored only once per target segment).